Charge density wave and finite-temperature transport in minimally twisted bilayer graphene: Finite-temperature transport

 We first consider the limit $\Xi_p(T) d\gg 1$, corresponding to the finite-temperature resistance is much larger than the resistance quanta ($h/e^2$).
 Since the resistance due to the scattering at the junction is of the order $h/e^2$, the transport of the network model is dominated by the inelastic scattering within a domain wall.
 This particular limit requires a sufficiently large $U_c$.
 The finite-temperature resistivity shows a non-Fermi-liquid behavior, $\rho(T) \propto T^{4K_c-3}$, at high temperatures, as illustrated in Fig.~\ref{Fig:NFL_R} and \ref{Fig:RT_CDW}.
 At intermediate temperatures and $K_c>3/4$, the domain walls without the inter-channel CDW show monotonic temperature dependence (Fig.~\ref{Fig:NFL_R}), while the domain walls with the inter-channel CDW demonstrate a nonmonotonic behavior and develop a local minimum around $T\sim\Delta_-$ (Fig.~\ref{Fig:RT_CDW}). $K_c<3/4$ corresponds to a strongly interacting domain wall, which gives rise to an insulator-like resistivity $T^{4K_c-3}$ for sufficiently high temperatures.
 In such a situation, the existence of the inter-channel CDW is harder to be observed in the finite-temperature resistivity.

 For weakly interacting domain-wall states, the Luttinger parameter $K_c\approx 1$.
+This is likely the situation in the mTBLG experiments as clear signatures of interaction-driven phases have not been reported.
 In this limit, the resistance due to scatterings at the junction cannot be ignored.
 Nevertheless, these contributions are temperature-independent at $K_c=1$.
 As a result, we expect that the major temperature dependence of the resistivity is dictated by the inelastic scattering within a domain wall.
 At $K_c=1$, we predict a linear-in-temperature resistivity for sufficiently high temperatures.
 Again, the existence of the CDW can induce a local minimum ($T\sim\Delta_-$) in the resistivity; the resistivity remains to be monotonically increasing in temperature in the absence of the CDW.

 In more general cases, the scatterings at the junctions can also contribute to non-Fermi-liquid finite-temperature resistivity (i.e., not $T^2$ resistivity) \cite{Lee2020}.
 A systematic calculation is needed to fully characterize the finite-temperature resistivity of a network.
 However, the non-Fermi-liquid resistivity behavior should appear quite generally.
 The contribution from the $V_+$ term is similar to the the present results due to the $U_c$ term except that the power-law exponent $4K_c-3$ is replaced by $2K_+-1$ in the high temperature regime.